AdobeDocs/commerce-knowledge-base.en/help/support-tools/site-wide-analysis-tool/swat-faq.md

 ## How are Reports delivered?

 Site-Wide Analysis Tool reports are delivered automatically via the Adobe Commerce support ticket system monthly or quarterly.
-Site-Wide Analysis Tool reports can also be generated manually from the SWAT Dashboard and saved to your desktop.
+Site-Wide Analysis Tool reports can also be generated manually from the Site-Wide Analysis Tool Dashboard and saved to your desktop.
 These Site-Wide Analysis Tool reports can then be emailed as attachments.